-My quest to cook the perfect egg continues with ‘poaching’.
-Yes my friends, the scariest of all the egg cooking methods but why are we all so afraid?
-I think poaching an egg always seems like the riskiest option, especially when you only have two eggs left, no no, better play it safe a fry the little blighters.
+My quest to cook the perfect egg continues with ‘poaching’ – aka, the scariest of all the egg cooking methods.
+But why are we so afraid?
+I think poaching an egg always seems like the riskiest option, especially when you only have two eggs left.
+No no, better play it safe and fry them instead.

-But if you want to take a chance then you have to make a few tough decisions.
+But if you want to take a chance, then you have to make some tough decisions.
 To vinegar or not to vinegar?
 To swirl the water or not to swirl?
 Frying pan or saucepan?
-Refrigerated or room temperature?
+Refrigerated or room temperature eggs?
 Boil or simmer?
-AGHHH JUST FORGET IT!
+AGHHH FORGET IT!

-I hear you people, I hear you, poaching an egg can be a very stressful time in ones life, I don’t blame you for frying, it’s a natural reflex.
-But if I told you there’s a way of poaching an egg that won’t make you run for the hills?
-No no, I’m not a mad idiot, I’m a just a girl who wants poached eggs for breakfast and this is where my story begins…
+Poaching an egg can be a very stressful time in ones life.
+I don’t blame you for frying but if I told you there’s a way of poaching eggs that won’t make you run for the hills would you do it?
+This is where my story begins…

 One blustery but warm Autumnal morning, I rise from my sleeping quarters to find my housemate Isabelle in the kitchen.
 It’s a small kitchen, with a blue tiled floor which feels cold on the soles of my feet.
 She delicately stirs a spoonful of sugar into her tea, I can’t help but notice her slender bird like hands.
-There’s a small frying pan simmering away with what looks like two cloudy white orbs floating on the surface, like two boats on a calm sea… But they are not boats, oh no, Isabelle is making POACHED EGGS!
+There’s a small frying pan simmering away with what look like two cloudy white orbs floating on the surface, like two boats on a calm sea… But they are not boats, oh no, Isabelle is making poached eggs!

-“Yeah, it’s easy, I’ll show you” she says… And she did.
-So now I will show you my dear friends.
-Hold onto your hats, it’s going to be wild.
+“Yeah, it’s easy, I’ll show you” she says and she did, so now I will show you.
+Hold onto your hats, it’s going to be wild!